Dónal Lunny: Production career

 When Moving Hearts broke up in 1985, Lunny diversified and became a producer.
-He had already produced a 45rpm single for Skid Row (featuring 17-year-old Gary Moore) and, in 1975, the album A Silk Purse for electric folk band Spud, managed by Paul McGuinness.
+He had already produced a 45 rpm single for Skid Row (featuring 17-year-old Gary Moore) and, in 1975, the album A Silk Purse for electric folk band Spud, managed by Paul McGuinness.

 He was closely involved in the establishment of a new Irish record label, Mulligan Records (acquired in 2008 by Compass Records), and produced and played on many of its early releases, the first of which was from Pumpkinhead.
 He played on several Christy Moore albums and was a producer and session musician on Kate Bush albums.
 He played bouzouki and bodhrán on Shaun Davey's Granuaile, and fiddle on Midnight Well's Saw you Running.
 He composed the soundtracks for the Turkish film, Teardrops, and the Irish film Eat the Peach.
 He also played on the soundtracks of the film This Is My Father and the TV programme The River of Sound.
 In 1989 he contributed synthesizer on Mary Black's breakthrough album No Frontiers.